US Sailing: History

-Competition at the 2020 Summer Olympics in Tokyo are scheduled to take place from 27 July to 6 August at the Enoshima Yacht Harbor.
-The RS:X, Laser, Laser Radial, Finn, 470, 49er, 49erFX, and Nacra 17 are all returning for 2020; there are no significant changes to the Olympic programme from 2016.
+Competition at the 2020 Summer Olympics in Tokyo took place from 27 July to 6 August 2021 at the Enoshima Yacht Harbor.
+The RS:X, Laser, Laser Radial, Finn, 470, 49er, 49er FX, and Nacra 17 were all returning for 2020; there were no significant changes to the Olympic program from 2016.

 Membership

 US Sailing has four levels of membership (Individual, Family, Youth, and College) with varying eligibility requirements and benefits.